HaileyesusZ/node_api/README.md

 ## How to run

-First run 'npm install' or 'yarn install', <br />
+First run 'npm install', <br />
-then start the task with 'npm start' or 'yarn start'. <br />
+then start the task with 'npm start'. <br />
-To run the tests, use 'npm test' or 'yarn test' script.
+To run the tests, use 'npm test' script.
 The tests are found in test folder with each api having its own test file.

 ## Note